CryptologyExchange/api/README.md

 ### Order lifecycle

-After a place order message is received by Cryptology (TBD) the following messages will be sent over web socket connection.
+After a place order message is received by Cryptology the following messages will be sent over web socket connection.
 All order-related messages are user specific (i.e. you can't receive any of these messages for regular or other user orders).
 The `time` parameter is a list of two integers.
 The first one is a UNIX timestamp in the UTC time zone.
 The second is a number of microseconds.

 -   `BuyOrderPlaced`, `SellOrderPlaced`
     :   order was received by cryptology. `closed_inline` indicates an